Cambodian Dancers

 Circa 1965.

-Largely forgotten today, Maurice Ferréol's contribution to figurative tapestry in the 1960s is quite remarkable.
-He established himself as a kind of popular image-maker, where the use of pure colors accentuates the almost childlike drawing of the figures.
+Little known today, Maurice Ferréol's contribution in the 1960s to figurative tapestry is quite remarkable.
+He imposed himself as a kind of popular image maker, where the use of pure colors allows the drawing to be exacerbated, like childish, of the figures.

-What do these colorful, masked figures in extravagant costumes have to do with Cambodia?
+What do they have to do with Cambodia, these colorful, masked figures in extravagant costumes?
 They are merely a pretext for a profusion of colors and patterns, in Ferréol's very particular style.